Oscars 2017: Check Out ‘La La Land’ Stars’ Awkward Reaction On ‘Moonlight’ Gaffe

 Although caught in what many considered as the most embarrassing gaffe in Oscars, the entire team of La La Land managed to handle the situation with grace.
 Even Emma gushed about how incredible Moonlight is.
 The actress even revealed how much she likes the movie and that she’s very happy about the movie’s feat.

-“I f—ing love ‘Moonlight!’
+“I f**ing love ‘Moonlight!’
 God, I love ‘Moonlight’ so much!
 I’m so excited for ‘Moonlight.’ ” Emma exclaimed.
 “Of course, it was an amazing thing to hear ‘La La Land’ [named best picture].
 I think we all would’ve loved to win best picture.
 But we are so excited for ‘Moonlight.’
 I think it’s one of the best films of all time, so I was pretty beside myself.”

 Here’s to the fools who dream. ❤️ Emma Stone wins @TheAcademy Award for Best Actress for #LALALAND! #Oscars